Looking for support for your finance function? Book a time with an expert.

 Utilizing COGS for strategic decision-making

-Beyond compliance and reporting, COGS data should drive strategic decisions:
+Beyond compliance and reporting, COGS data should drive strategic decisions like:

-• Operational improvements: Identifying high-cost areas within COGS guides process improvement initiatives and automation investments.
+• Operational improvements: What high-cost areas can we identify for process improvement initiatives and automation investments?

 In a financially healthy company with proper allocation of expenses, COGS should generally be in a range of 50% to 65% of sales.